 This statement was prepared on 21 September 2021.
 We will continue to review our accessibility status on a monthly basis and update the statement when needed.

-We tested this website on 21 September 2021.
+We tested this website on 10 August 2022.
 We carried out our own testing using automated accessibility testing tool Silktide.
-We scanned over 800 pages of this site.
+We scanned 300 pages of this site.